iFR-ACSO/TAC25-Inf-MPC/README.md

 ### Reproduction

-We provide `.mat` files for each individual approach in the main folder.
-This includes the pre-computation results or the actual simulation results.
+We provide `.mat` files for each individual approach in the main folder, of the actual simulation results.
 Run `comparison_MultipleRuns.m`, to reproduce the table from the paper and to get the plot for the single axis rotation.
 Due to the large amount of data, the full-horizon NMPC formulations (RTI and IPOPT) have post-processing scripts in their folders (see above).
 Once the actual simulation ran, the post-processing script reduces the data to the comparison minimum.
 The data of the complete workspace for the full-horizon formulations is provided in the DARUS data repository.
+This pre-computation results can be found in the corresponding folder of each method.

 ### Re-running